-Custom alerts and data visualization make it easy to monitor, identify, and prevent IP traffic issues.
+Custom alerts and data visualization let you quickly identify and prevent IP traffic issues.

 Many IP sniffers on the market let you analyze individual IP packets, but without the full network overview provided by Paessler PRTG.
 These tools give you detailed information on the data that is carried in each respective packet (packet capture) and discover any suspicious data traffic in the network, but they lack insight into other areas of your infrastructure.